 In addition, professional standards require us to communicate to you all material, corrected misstatements that were brought to the attention of management as a result of our audit procedures.
-We identified one material misstatement as a result of our audit procedures that was brought to the attention of, and corrected by, management relating to an entry to reduce compensated absences.
+There were no such misstatements.

 Disagreements with Management

 For purposes of this letter, professional standards define a disagreement with management as a matter, whether or not resolved to our satisfaction, concerning a financial accounting, reporting, or auditing matter, which could be significant to Marin LAFCo's financial statements or the auditor's report.
 No such disagreements arose during the course of the audit.